Achievable logoAchievable logo

 • Potential risks, benefits, and costs related to the recommendation

-• The recommendation is in the client’s best interest and does not prioritize the broker-dealer or representative’s interests
+• The recommendation is in the client’s best interest and does not prioritize the broker-dealer’s or representative’s interests

 • The recommendation is not excessive*

-*Although a security or strategy may be in a client’s best interest, it shouldn’t be over-recommended.
+*Even if a security or strategy is in a client’s best interest, it still shouldn’t be over-recommended.
 For example, a specific mutual fund may be suitable and in the client’s best interest, but recommending too much of it is unethical.

 Conflict of interest obligation

-As we discussed above, a conflict of interest is any circumstance that jeopardizes the prioritization of the client’s interests.
-Essentially, these are scenarios where the financial professional has a financial incentive to disregard their client’s needs.
-Common conflicts of interest in the industry include:
+As discussed above, a conflict of interest is any circumstance that jeopardizes prioritizing the client’s interests.
+In practice, these are situations where the financial professional has a financial incentive to put their own interests ahead of the client’s.

 Recommending proprietary products